jenkinsci/opentelemetry-plugin/README.md

 ## Features

+### Support for Jenkins pipelines and traditional Jobs

+Support for Jenkins pipelines and traditional Jenkins jobs.
+For every executed step in a Jenkins Pipeline there is a span representation.
+A similar analogy for the the Jenkins traditional jobs (Freestyle, Matrix, Maven, and so on), therefore for every pre builder, builder and publisher step there is a span representation.

 ### Monitoring and troubleshooting Jenkins jobs using distributed tracing

 * Understand where time is spent, including time spent waiting to schedule the job (time spent in the build queue)